LGD Gaming: 2020–2022

 The team continued with their strong form during The International 2021, going 15–1 in the group stage to advance to the upper bracket.
 There, the team won every series to advance to the grand finals by defeating T1, Virtus.pro and Team Secret but ultimately falling to Team Spirit in the best-of-five series 3–2, after nearly staging a reverse-sweep.

-With the organization electing to not make any roster changes, the team continued their strong form into the 2022 season after facing off against in a series of rematches against Team Spirit.
+With the organization electing to not make any roster changes, the team continued their strong form into the 2022 season after facing off against Team Spirit in a series of rematches.
 The first of two rematches led to a second-place finish at the PGL Arlington Major after losing the final 3–1, while the team won the inaugural Riyadh Masters with a 2–0 score.

-The team secured an invite to The International 2022, where despite being touted as favorites to win the event, the team placed 5th–6th at the event after losing to Team Aster.
+The team secured an invite to The International 2022, where, despite being touted as favorites to win the event, the team placed 5th–6th at the event after losing to Team Aster.